knovuslab/Open-Assistant/copilot/README.md

 [Copilot](https://aws.github.io/copilot-cli/) helps simplify AWS resources and automate deployments for projects.

-This sample configuration runs the Open Assistant web app as an ECS Fargate services backed by a Serverless Aurora Postgres database.
+This sample configuration runs the ራስ | rasGPT web app as an ECS Fargate services backed by a Serverless Aurora Postgres database.

 ## To Setup